 With these features, the application is an answer to the constraints of limited space and time in the learning process.
 The application eventually becomes a classroom that allows teachers and participants to interact and communicate.
 Virtual learning space is one of the media that can accommodate changes in the landscape of education.[7]
-Virtual learning environments that exist in virtual learning applications are the answer to constraints and learning problems that cannot be carried out due to a pandemic.
-Pandemic conditions make the learning process transform into distance learning.
+Virtual learning environments that exist in virtual learning applications are the answer to constraints and learning process transform into distance learning.
 The pandemic that has engulfed the whole country is expected to end in a long time.
 Therefore, almost all teaching staff innovates learning by moving classrooms, and making the virtual learning environment a classroom that facilitates teaching staff without being limited by space and time.
 The learning process that takes place in a virtual space is done by making students the center of learning.[7]